IBM/aspera-cli/docs/README.md

 - name: ascli
 - JWT: enabled
 Then, logged in as someuser@example.com go to your profile:
-() → Account Settings → Preferences -> Public Key in PEM:
+(User) → Account Settings → Preferences → Public Key in PEM:
 -----BEGIN PUBLIC KEY-----
 redacted
 -----END PUBLIC KEY-----